AlexanderSutul/AlexanderSutul/README.md

-- 👋 Hi, I’m @AlexanderSutul.
+- 👋 Hi, I’m Sutulov Aleksandr.
 - 👀 I’m interested in web development(frontend, backend) and ios apps.
 - 🌱 I’m currently learning ios development.
 - 💞️ I’m looking to collaborate on some cool projects in any domain.